Buncombe Master Gardener Volunteers

 WHO WE ARE

-The Buncombe County Master Gardeners are community volunteers who support and engage in projects and activities that will enhance the quality of life for Buncombe County residents.
-Members in the Master Gardeners programs are citizens of the local community who not only take an active interest in their own lawns, trees and gardens, but also strive to promote sound horticultural practices in the community.
+The Master Gardener volunteers in Buncombe County are community volunteers who support and engage in projects and activities that will enhance the quality of life for Buncombe County residents.
+Members in the Master Gardener programs are citizens of the local community who not only take an active interest in their own lawns, trees and gardens, but also strive to promote sound horticultural practices in the community.
 Members receive invaluable training and continuing opportunities for education, then share their horticultural expertise through a wide variety of projects benefiting Buncombe County residents and organizations.

 WHAT WE DO

-Master Gardeners are volunteers who love to garden and help others.
-We complete a Master Gardener Training Program, which is presented by our sponsor, the North Carolina Extension Service.
+Master Gardener volunteers love to garden and help others.
+We complete a Master Gardener Training Program, which is presented by our sponsor, North Carolina Cooperative Extension.
 Training sessions are held every year in the winter months.
-In return, interns must give 40 hours of volunteer service (veterans, 30 hours) back to the Agricultural Extension programs and their community to become a Master Gardener.
-After certification as a North Carolina Master Gardener, we complete at least 20 hours of continuing education annually and give 30 hours of volunteer service to the program.
-Educational hours and service to the community is required for each year’s re-certification.
-There are approximately 120 active, certified Master Gardeners in Buncombe County.
+In return, interns must give 40 hours of volunteer service (veterans, 30 hours) back to the Cooperative Extension programs and their community to become a Master Gardener.
+After certification as an Extension Master Gardener volunteer, we complete at least 20 hours of continuing education annually and give 30 hours of volunteer service to the program.
+Educational hours and service to the community are required for each year’s re-certification.
+There are approximately 120 active, certified Master Gardener volunteers in Buncombe County.

 Through the training program and the interaction with other experienced gardeners, you will become a more knowledgeable gardener.
 You will also receive a manual and many additional publications.
 There are also EMG workshops held around the state that all EMG’s are welcomed to attend.
 There will be opportunities to take field trips to interesting gardens and nurseries.
 And you will meet many people who share your interest in gardening.
 The EMG volunteer program is not all work.
 The volunteers often enjoy socializing at cookouts and covered dish suppers during and after the training period.
 Social activity allows the participants time to discuss new ideas as well as to forge new friendships.